On this page:

 1.4.
 The professional bodies representing personal insolvency practitioners also prescribe complaint handling standards for their members.
 These include the Accounting Professional and Ethical Standards Board (APESB), Australian Restructuring Insolvency & Turnaround Association (ARITA), Personal Insolvency Professionals Association (PIPA), Certified Practising Accountants Australia (CPA), Chartered Accountants Australia and New Zealand (CAANZ) and Institute of Public Accountants (IPA).

 1.5 Most personal insolvency practitioners are members of at least one of these bodies which require their members to implement policies, procedures and systems to ensure effective complaints management.

 2.3 Complainants affected by decisions of trustees to extend their bankruptcy period or assess income contribution liabilities have rights of review by the Inspector-General.
-Please refer to AFSA’s website fact page titled Can I appeal?
-Review and appeal of trustee and administrator decisions for further details.
+Further details can be found on AFSA’s webpage ‘Can I appeal?
+Review and appeal of trustee and administrator decisions’.

 - registered trustees

 - the Official Trustee (a statutory office within AFSA)